 Roman Richers has acted as party counsel for Swiss and international clients in numerous proceedings before state courts and authorities, mostly in large international proceedings.

-His white-collar crime-related experience includes in particular representing the CEO of a listed investment company in one of Switzerland's largest bribery cases to date, resulting in a full acquittal; leading an international internal investigation of bribery related allegations for a listed multinational; advising a large multinational with regard to potential breaches of international sanctions; advising and representing numerous international companies in large-scale fraud cases; representing a multinational IT company in criminal proceedings involving fraud and bribery in the private sector; advising numerous multinationals on drafting and implementing compliance and anti-corruption policies; conducting numerous internal investigations; representing clients in confiscation and forfeiture proceedings; advising and representing clients in proceedings for legal assistance in criminal matters; and regularly advising corporate clients and their management with regard to interrogations and document productions in criminal proceedings.
+His white-collar crime-related experience includes, in particular, representing the CEO of a listed investment company in one of Switzerland's largest bribery cases, resulting in a full acquittal; leading an international internal investigation of bribery related allegations for a listed multinational; advising a large multinational with regard to potential breaches of international sanctions; advising and representing numerous international companies in large-scale, often multi-jurisdictional fraud, bribery and criminal mismanagement cases; advising numerous multinationals on drafting and implementing compliance and anti-corruption policies as well as reviewing their compliance framework; conducting numerous white-collar-related internal investigations; representing clients in confiscation and forfeiture proceedings; advising and representing clients in proceedings for legal assistance in criminal matters; and regularly advising corporate clients and their management with regard to interrogations and document productions in criminal proceedings.

-Roman Richers regularly speaks on white-collar crime issues and has authored various articles on the topic as well as international commercial arbitration, conflicts of law rules, procedural law and contract law.
+Roman Richers regularly speaks on white-collar crime issues and has authored various articles on the topic, as well as on international commercial arbitration, conflicts of law rules, procedural law and contract law.